santiment/academy/src/docs/metrics/details/timebound.md

 Examples:

-- mvrv_usd_30d - The MVRV metric computed by considering only the coins/tokens
-  that were active in the past 30 days.
+- mvrv_usd_30d - The MVRV metric is computed by considering only the coins/tokens that were active in the past 30 days.
-- circulation_3y - The number of tokens that were transacted at least once in the past 3 years.
-If a coin/token is considered dead/lost (sent to graveyard address, owner lost private key, etc.) such circulation can serve as an approximation of total supply minus lost/dead coins.
+- circulation_3y - The number of tokens transacted at least once in the past 3 years.
+If a coin/token is considered dead/lost (sent to graveyard address, the owner lost private key, etc.), such circulation can approximate total supply minus lost/dead coins.

 ## Examples